armStrapTools/armStrap/README.md

     mandatory = ""
     optional = ""

-* InstallOptionalPackages : armStrap comes with optional packages that are not installed by default (like the Nand Installer), if you want theses packages, set this option to yes
+* InstallOptionalPackages : armStrap comes with optional packages that are not installed by default (like the Nand Installer), if you want theses packages, set this option to yes.
-* Mandatory : A list of packages you want to install
+* Mandatory : A list of packages you want to install.
-* Optional : A list of optional packages you want to install, need InstallOptionalsPackages = yes
+* Optional : A list of optional packages you want to install, need InstallOptionalsPackages = yes.

 SwapFile
 --------